MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltregisterfordatascan.md

 > [!NOTE]
 >
 > If **FltRegisterForDataScan** returns STATUS_NOT_SUPPORTED, a minifilter can still create sections for data scanning by calling [**FsRtlCreateSectionForDataScan**](../ntifs/nf-ntifs-fsrtlcreatesectionfordatascan.md).
 However, access to the section created by **FsRtlCreateSectionForDataScan** is not synchronized, and it is the calling minifilter's responsibility to handle any conflict resolution that arises.
-Such a miniport must implement and register a [**PFLT_SECTION_CONFLICT_NOTIFICATION_CALLBACK**](nc-fltkernel-pflt_section_conflict_notification_callback.md) callback routine that can be called when section conflict occurs.
+Such a minifilter must implement and register a [**PFLT_SECTION_CONFLICT_NOTIFICATION_CALLBACK**](nc-fltkernel-pflt_section_conflict_notification_callback.md) callback routine that can be called when section conflict occurs.

 ## -see-also